Miguel Miramón: Court martial and execution

+Trial of Maxmilian, Mejía and Miramón in Santiago de Querétaro.

+Execution of Maximilian and his generals, 19 June 1867.

 Maximilian, Miramón, and Mejía were tried for violating an 1862 Decree passed in the early stages of the French Intervention, against traitors and invaders.
-After the trial, a unanimous verdict of guilty was brought forth on the night of June 14, and the sentence of death was passed.
+The court, with Colonel Rafael Platón Sánchez presiding, issued a unanimous verdict of guilty on the night of 14 June, and a sentence of death was ordered.

-Among those who pled President Juárez to spare their lives was Miramón's wife who weeping with her two children, fainted at the foot of the president.
+Among those who pled President Juárez to spare their lives was Miramón's wife who, weeping with her two children, fainted at the foot of the president.
 Maximilian wrote to his European relatives asking them to take care of Miramón's wife and her children.

-The three condemned were led to the Cerro de las Campanas outside of Querétaro on the morning of June 19.
-Miramón and Mejía stood to the side of Maximilian, but the latter then remarked to Miramón that “a brave soldier is respected by his sovereign; permit me to yield to you the place of honor,” and Miramón was subsequently given the center position.
+The three condemned were led to the Cerro de las Campanas outside of Querétaro on the morning of 19 June.
+Miramón and Mejía stood to the side of Maximilian, but the latter then remarked to Miramón that "a brave soldier is respected by his sovereign; permit me to yield to you the place of honor," and Miramón was subsequently given the center position.
 Before being executed he read a brief piece disavowing the charge of traitor.
 All three were executed at around seven in the morning.